ROCm/hipSOLVER/docs/installation/install.rst

 as part of a standard rocSOLVER installation.
 For more information about building and installing rocSOLVER, see the :doc:`rocSOLVER installation guide <rocsolver:installation/installlinux>`.

-SuiteSparse is a third-party library, which can be installed using the package managers of most distributions.
+SuiteSparse is a third-party library which can be installed using the package managers of most distributions.
 Together with rocSPARSE, it is used to provide functionality for the ``hipsolverSp`` API.
 By default, both libraries are run-time dependencies.
 They are dynamically loaded by ``dlopen`` if they are